seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **NERISSA**
 He attendeth here hard by,
-To know your answer, whether you’ll admit him.
+To know your answer, whether you'll admit him.

 **DUKE**
 With all my heart.
 Some three or four of you
 Go give him courteous conduct to this place.
-Meantime the court shall hear Bellario’s letter.
+Meantime the court shall hear Bellario's letter.

 **Clerk**
 *\[Reads]*